vedjain773/helios/README.md

 ## Overview

-This project is an implementation-focused exploration of GPU-based path tracing, covering ray-object intersection (spheres and triangle meshes), physically-based materials, multi-bounce global illumination, and a CPU-to-GPU scene pipeline.
-Rendering happens entirely on the GPU via a compute shader, with the CPU responsible for scene authoring, buffer uploads, and live material editing through an ImGui interface.
-Frames are progressively accumulated and displayed in real time.
+Helios is a path tracer built around an OpenGL compute shader.
+The CPU handles scene setup and data management, while ray generation, intersection, shading, and accumulation run on the GPU.

+The renderer supports spheres and indexed triangle meshes.
+Triangle meshes can be accelerated using a Bounding Volume Hierarchy (BVH), reducing the amount of geometry that needs to be tested for each ray.

+Rendering is progressively accumulated over multiple frames.
+This makes it possible to render multiple samples per pixel over time rather than having to finish the entire path tracing process in a single frame.

 ## Features

-The renderer supports sphere and indexed triangle mesh geometry, with a physically-based material model covering albedo, metallic, roughness, IOR, transmission, and emission.
-Materials are shaded using a Cook-Torrance specular BRDF (GGX distribution, Smith geometry term, Schlick Fresnel) combined with Lambertian diffuse, stochastically sampled and mixture-weighted for correct multi-bounce Monte Carlo integration.
+The renderer supports sphere and indexed triangle mesh geometry.
+Triangle meshes can be accelerated using a Bounding Volume Hierarchy (BVH) for faster ray intersection.

+Materials support albedo, metallic, roughness, IOR, transmission, and emission.
+The renderer uses a Cook-Torrance BRDF with GGX, Smith geometry, and Schlick Fresnel for specular reflection, along with Lambertian diffuse shading.

-Dielectric materials support physically-based reflection and refraction, including total internal reflection.
-Direct lighting is computed via explicit shadow rays, and scene data — geometry and materials alike — is authored on the CPU and uploaded to the GPU through a verified, `std430`-compliant buffer pipeline.
-Materials can be edited live through an ImGui interface, with only changed data re-uploaded to the GPU each frame.
+Dielectric materials support reflection and refraction, including total internal reflection.
+Direct lighting is handled using shadow rays, while additional light transport is handled through multiple path bounces.

+Scene and material data are stored in GPU buffers using `std430` layouts.
+Materials can be edited at runtime through ImGui, with changes being uploaded without rebuilding the scene.